 Welcome!

-Award-winning Chef Phyllis Segura has cooked for people in all walks of life both in the U.S. and E.U.
-After entertaining and cooking for many years in her own residencies she decided to cook for others.
-Chef Phyllis had previous careers as a magazine founder, textile designer and painter.
 She attended the Apicius Cooking School of Lorenzo de’Medici in Florence, Italy; received a James Beard Foundation scholarship; attended various New York cooking schools; and watched her grandmother very carefully.

-Chef Phyllis cooks daily fare for private clients and instructs and offers cooking demonstrations regularly.
-She specializes in weekday meals, small elegant dinner parties, and intimate dinners - plated or buffet, and cooking lessons.
+As a personal and private chef Phyllis cooks for individual clients and offers cooking demonstrations regularly.
+She specializes in small elegant dinner parties, and intimate dinners - plated or buffet, weekday meals and private and group culinary instructions.

 The chef prepares a wide variety of cuisines.
-Whereas a restaurant chef might have a specialty that is served daily, a personal chef applies their skills to the requirements and tastes of their clients.
+Whereas a restaurant chef might have a specialty that is served daily, as a personal or private chef Segura applies her skills to the requirements and palates of her clients.
+Fresh and seasonal ingredients make the best dishes.
+She is not shy with herbs and spices and will go out of her way to source ingredients.

-Vegetarian, Vegan, Macrobiotic, Kosher, grain-free, dairy-free, blood type, diabetic and other special diets are available.
-Chef prefers to use organic, pesticide and antibiotic free, and local products as much as possible.
-Consultations with nutritionists are recommended for special needs.
+Vegetarian, Vegan, Macrobiotic, Kosher, grain-free, dairy-free, gluten-free, blood type, diabetic and other special diets are available.
+Chef prefers to use organic, pesticide and antibiotic free, non-GMO and local products as much as possible.

-Send her an email: info@cookingontheriver.com
+Send an email: info@cookingontheriver.com

 Thursday, December 31, 2009